aryajavidi/Group_2_Final/README.md

 ### Tableau Visualizations

 Using Tableau, we created several visualizations that would help us display our data and analysis.
-We created several iterations of heatmaps in various forms to visualize the most expensive locations to rent an Airbnb in New York City based on the same features that we trained the meachine learning model on.
+We created several iterations of heatmaps to visualize the most expensive locations for Airbnb rentals within NYC, applying the same features we used to train our machine learning model

 #### A collection of visualizations created from Tableau